0100101101011010/food/_posts/2019-01-13-savoury-lentil-soup-slow-cooker-instant-pot.md

 permalink: /:categories/:title/
 categories: recipe
 tags: [widtw]
-excerpt: "A delicious, filling yet light soup that's only 200 calories and has 13 g of protein.
+excerpt: "A delicious, filling yet light soup that's only 200 calories and has 13 g of protein and 7 g of fiber.
 It lasts for over a week in the fridge, and freezes well.
 Vegan and omni options!"
 img: recipe-savoury-lentil-soup-slow-cooker-instant-pot.jpg
 ---